JonaxPlanta/PrimeNumbersAlgorithm/README.md

    Ctrl + Alt + T
    ```

-2. Insert the code and run
+2. Insert the following command and run
    ```
    node <script-path>
    ```

 3. Insert the limit value and see the results...